 - 1.1.
 Any Employee may report Wrongdoing under this Policy if the alleged Wrongdoing occurred while the Employee was employed or engaged by the School District. - 1.2.
-Any Trustee may report Wrongdoing under this Policy if the alleged Wrongdoing occurred while the Trustee was holding office. - 1.3.
-Complaints or reports received from members of the public or from Employees or Trustees who were not engaged by the School District at the time that Wrongdoing occurred or is alleged to have occurred are outside the scope of the Policy and this Procedure.
+Complaints or reports received from members of the public, school trustees, or from Employees who were not employed with the School District at the time that Wrongdoing occurred or is alleged to have occurred are outside the scope of the Policy and this Procedure.